ml6973/Course/README.md

 Course project (65%)

-1. Read paper and define a ML problem (required instructor approval) 2.ML programming and implementation 3.Project presentation 4.Project documentation
+1.Read paper and define a ML problem (required instructor approval) 2.ML programming and implementation 3.Project presentation 4.Project documentation

 Extra grade (5%)
 This is a sample programming exercise defined by students but required instructor approval